travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 [^once]: In fact, the _once_ scenario is the most likely, since one would assume with homogeneous threads the scheduler will approximate something like round-robin scheduling.
 So the thread that is descheduled is most likely the one that is also closest to the head of the lock queue, because it had been spinning the longest.

-[^huh]: Actually I find it remarkable that this performs about as well as the CAS-based atomic add, since the fairness necessarily implies that the lock is acquired in a round-robin order, so the cache line with the lock must at a minimum move to around to each acquiring thread.
-This is a real stress test of the arbitrary and coherency mechanisms offered by the CPU.
+[^huh]: Actually I find it remarkable that this performs about as well as the CAS-based atomic add, since the fairness necessarily implies that the lock is acquired in a round-robin order, so the cache line with the lock must at a minimum move around to each acquiring thread.
+This is a real stress test of the arbitrary coherency mechanisms offered by the CPU.

 [^hyst]: An interesting thing about convoys is that they exhibit hysteresis: once you start having a convoy, they become self-sustaining, even if the conditions that started it are removed.
 Imagine two threads that lock a common lock for 1 nanosecond every 10,000 nanoseconds.
 Contention is low: the chance of any particular lock acquisition being contended is 0.01%.
 However, as soon as a contended acquisition occurs, the lock effectively becomes held for the amount of time it takes to do a full context switch (for the losing thread to block, and then to wake up).
 If that's longer than 10,000 nanoseconds, the convoy will sustain itself indefinitely, until something happens to break the loop (e.g., one thread deciding to work on something else).
 A restart also "fixes" it, which is one of many possible explanations for processes that suddenly shoot to 100% CPU (but are still making progress), but can be fixed by a restart.
 Everything becomes worse with more than two threads, too.